deysitirado36/Latin102/quiz2.md

 Latin relative clauses

-1. The brothers were violent Centaurs.
-Eurytion came to the wedding with his brothers.
+1. The brothers with whom Eurytion came to the wedding were violent centaurs.

 - cum quibus
 - brothers, masculine, plural
 - ablative because it is with the prepostion cum

-2. Dexamenus was afraid of Eurytion.
-Deanira was promised in marriage to Eurytion.
+2. Dexamenus was afraid of Eurytion to whom Deanira was promised in marriage to.

 - cui
 - Eurytion, masculine, sg
 - Dative because it is an indirect object.
 Eurytion benefits from the promise.

-3. Eurytion expected to marry Deianira.
-Eurytion’s brothers were centaurs.
+3. Eurytion whose brothers were centaurs expected to marry Deianita.

 - cuius
 - Eurytion, mas, singular
 - genitive because the brothers are Eurytion's.
 Genitive shows possesion.

-4. Nessus tried to rape Deianira.
-Hercules killed Nessus.
+4. Nessus whom Hercules killed tried to rape Deianira.

 - quem
 - Nessus, masculine, singular
 - accusative becuase he serves the function of a direct obeject

-5. Nessus gave Deianira a vial of blood.
-Hercules was poisoned by the blood.
+5. Nessus gave Deianira a vial of blood by whom Hercules was poisoned.

 - ab quo
 - the blood, masculine, singular
 - ablative because it is with the prepostion ab

-6. In Egypt, Hercules killed the priest Busiris.
-Busiris regularly sacrificed foreigners.
+6. In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.

 - qui
 - the priest Busiris, masculine, singular
 - nominative becuase it is palying the role of a subject

-7. Prometheus’ heart was devoured by an eagle.
-Hercules shot the eagle dead with his arrows. whom
+7. Prometheus’ heart was devoured by an eagle whom Hercules shot with his arrows.

 - quam
 - the eagle, feminine, singular
 - accusative because it is playing the role of a direct object

-8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
-Lycus was killed by Hercules.
+8. Lycus who was killed by Hercules tried to kill Megara and her sons Therimachus and Ophites.

 - qui
 - Lycus, masculine, singular
 - nominative because it is playing the role of a subject

-9. Hercules stole a tripod from the temple at Delphi.
-Apollo refused to give Hercules an oracle.
+9. Hercules to whom Apollo refused to give an oracle to stole a tripod from the temple at Delphi.

-- translate the relative pronoun into Latin
+- cui
 - Hercules, masculine, singular
-- identify the case of the Latin pronoun, and explain why it is in that case
+- dative because it is an indirect object.
+Hercules is impacted.

-10. Hercules killed his own wife Megara.
-Juno drove threw Hercules into a fit of madness.
+10. Hercules whom Juno drove threw into a fit of madness killed his own wife Megara.

 - quem
 - Hercules, masculine, singular